You are here

 In Washington State each CPA is responsible for meeting the CPE credit hour and supporting documentation requirements of the Washington State Board of Accountancy.
 In addition, the CPA may also need to meet continuing education requirements of the federal government, a membership association, or a firm.
 The CPA must meet the highest applicable requirements.

-Quality CPE program sponsors recognize sound administration, adequate resources, competent supervision and an effective and supportive organizational structure are key elements in the design, development, implementation and monitoring of CPE programs.
+Quality CPE program sponsors recognize sound administration, adequate resources, competent supervision and an effective and supportive organizational structure are key elements in the design, development, implementation, and monitoring of CPE programs.
 Such CPE program sponsors have an administrator charged with ensuring their program meets professional standards for continuing education such as those recommended in this guideline.

 Qualifying Programs